TD-Community/TDVersionExplorer/README.md

 It does not automatically adjust or rewrite code for compatibility with specific TD versions.
 TDVersionExplorer mimics the manual steps developers typically follow:

-- **Upgrading to Newer Versions**: Open the source file in the TD IDE or CDK and allow it to be converted.
+- **Upgrading to newer versions**: Open the source file in the TD IDE or CDK and allow it to be converted.
-- **Backporting to Older Versions**: Open the source file in a text editor, adjust the outline version and encoding, and open the modified file in the desired TD IDE version.
+- **Backporting to older versions**: Open the source file in a text editor, adjust the outline version and encoding, and open the modified file in the desired TD IDE version.

 These manual actions, especially backporting, can be tedious.
 The TD IDE and CDK often display error messages for outline issues, which must be dismissed manually.
 TDVersionExplorer automates these processes, making conversion faster and less prone to repetitive strain.